obidea/semantika-cli/README.md

 Semantika CLI
 =============

 A command line tool for Semantika engine.
-Best use for testing your domain and application model.
+This tool is best use for testing your application-domain model.

 ```
 usage: semantika [queryanswer|materialize] [OPTION]...